 After you put drops of water into the bedding, you can now place your worms in the container.

-Spray or put the old, moist coffee grounds within the place where you put your worms.
-You should equally spread it throughout the cup, and you can also try to feed your worms by putting the coffee grounds on their top.
+Spray or put the old, moist coffee grounds in the place where you put your worms.
+You should equally spread it throughout the cup, and you can also try to feed your worms by putting the coffee grounds on top.

 You can also use other worm food like fruit and vegetable scraps, tea bags, pasta, bread, dry leaves, and other suitable foods for worms.
 In my case, I prefer using coffee grounds for my worms.

-Step 5: Seal The Container And Put It In Any Cold Place Like Refrigerator
+5. Seal The Container And Put It In Any Cold Place, Like a Refrigerator

 Before you put your worms inside the fridge, always make sure that you seal the container so you can maintain the moisture that your worms need to sustain the water that they need.